apeyrard/lxd-backup/README.md

 # lxd-backup
 Tools for automating backup of lxd containers

-[ ] Automatically publish image for every container
+[ ] Automatically publish images for containers

-[ ] allow choosing frequency of publication
+[ ] allow choosing frequency

-[ ] allow rolling relase of images
+[ ] export images to storage

-[ ] allow rsyncing images after publication
+[ ] export images to nextcloud

-[ ] delete images after rsync
+[ ] allow specification of lifetime and delete obsolete images from storage

 [ ] allow custom commands to be run in container before and after backup